 Mary Beth Sullivan

-Deputy Inspector General for Legal and
+Deputy Inspector General for Management

 Prior to joining the SEC OIG, Ms. Sullivan practiced law in the Washington, D.C., office of Seyfarth, Shaw LLP for 8 years, specializing in litigation and white-collar criminal defense matters.
 While at Seyfarth Shaw, she represented defendants in several high-profile cases arising out of the Maryland savings and loan crisis, Operation Ill Wind, and the Iran-Contra affair.
 Ms. Sullivan also previously worked as a staff and senior accountant at Price Waterhouse in Boston, Massachusetts.